WarrenTseng/DNN_CNN_tutorial/README.md

     - matplotlib.pyplot
 <br>
 <br>
-There are some figures to help understanding the network, such as:
+There are some figures to help understanding the network, such as: <br>
 ![png](./imgs/CNN_ALL_mnist.png)